 Here’s what we’re planning for Flocks and Rocks 2021!

 This adventure will begin at the Albuquerque NM Airport and venture southwest into the White Mountains of Arizona, Aldo Leopold’s first duty station with the U.S. Forest Service, and the inspiration for some of the most poignant images in his classic A Sand County Almanac.
 The White Mountains are volcanic in origin, as befits their location along the Jemez lineament, but to get to them we must journey down the Rio Grande rift for 70 miles on Day 1.
 Both the rift and the lineament are familiar to some of us from our 2017 trek.

-Day 3 takes us 150 miles west along US 60 (an “ocean to ocean” highway) to Arizona.
-We’ll stop in the Plains of San Agustin at the VLA visitor center to learn about the otherworldly Very Large Array, the world’s largest radio-telescope, which stretches for miles around us.
-Then we drive past the aptly named Sawtooth Mountains as well as through aptly named Pie Town (dessert anyone?) to the center of Leopold’s Arizona world, Escudilla Mountain.
-We’ll note the remains of the fire-ravaged spruce-fir forest on the mountain slopes and muse on why fire has taken a heavier toll on spruce-fir forest than ponderosa pine forest in this area.
+We next pitch our tents in the center of Leopold’s Arizona world, Escudilla Mountain.
+We’ll note the charred remains of the spruce-fir forest on the mountain slopes and muse on why fire has taken a heavier toll on spruce-fir forest than ponderosa pine forest in this area.
 We’ll camp by the luxurious grassland on the “loop” road 56, about 1000 ft below and three miles south of the summit of Escudilla Mountain.
 The springs there will fuel a chorus of frogs, and perhaps rails, as we get used to the brightest starscape we have ever seen.
-We’ll read about the grizzly who once roamed this mountain and how it inspired Leopold’s classic essay “Thinking Like a Mountain,” a paean to his Land Ethic.
-The next day those unbothered by the thin air at 9,000 feet can ascend the three miles to the fire look-out and share the panoramic views.
+We’ll read about the grizzly who once roamed this mountain and how it inspired Leopold’s classic essay “Thinking Like a Mountain,” a precursor to his Land Ethic.
+Those unbothered by the thin air at 9,700 feet can ascend the three miles to the fire look-out and share the panoramic views.
 Excellent views can be had only one mile up this trail.

 Expect lots of good stories, laughter around the evening campfire and great food, too!